Did I Just Watch Chris Farley's Dad???

 The Wicker Breakdown:

-- Jennifer Holiday then hits the stage to perform And I am Telling You I Am Not Going.
+Jennifer Holliday then hits the stage to perform And I am Telling You I Am Not Going.

-- Once again, Brian Doyle-Murray gives us the news with no Mary Gross.
-This week Tony Rosato has a segment that is once again accent based humor, though she's not a co-anchor, we also get a segment from Mary Gross where she discusses animal control at the rodeo,
+Once again, Brian Doyle-Murray gives us the news with no Mary Gross.
+This week Tony Rosato has a segment that is once again accent based humor, though she's not a co-anchor, we also get a segment from Mary Gross where she discusses animal control at the rodeo, (Clip 2) (Clip 3)

-- John Madden then shares an inside story that he witnessed as a football coach as he tells the tale of a play who dropped some change into the toilet on accident then threw in some bills to justify reaching in to retrieve it all.
+John Madden then shares an inside story that he witnessed as a football coach as he tells the tale of a player who dropped some change into the toilet on accident then threw in some bills to justify reaching in to retrieve it all.

-- Jennifer Holiday then returns to the stage to perform One Night Only.
+Jennifer Holliday then returns to the stage to perform One Night Only.